Health System Violence Intervention Programme Evaluation

 Health system infrastructure assessment

 Assess your VIP against indicators of an ideal programme using the VIP Delphi Tool (2022).
-While the indicators are unchanged from the 2017 tool, language has been updated to reflect health reforms and location of electronic resources.

 Model for improvement PDSA cycles